maxcorbeau/dorel.github.io/service-manual/vision/platforms-and-ecosystems.md

 2. *Technology Agnostic*.
 If the above requirenment is met, we do not care about what technology runs the service.
 3. *Scalable*.
 We expect the service to scale regardless of our usage.
 4. *Single Purpose*.
 Every platform should have a single purpose to avoid to-complex-to-handle setups.
+5. *Open by Default*.
+From a security perspective, the API's follow the: "open unless" rule.
+Meaning that all services are available on The Internet through the APIs, unless access is restricted.

 Dorel Juvenile uses these measurements regardless of these services run inhouse or at a Platform as a Service provider.
 Different platforms can be hosted either inhouse or at different providers.